lbragstad/resume/README.md

 * Deployed and administered production OpenStack environments for internal development teams on Power (PowerVM, PowerKVM) and x86 (Hyper­V, KVM) hardware architectures
-* Executed encryption and copyright analysis for IBM products built on core OpenStack projects
+* Executed encryption and copyright analysis for IBM products built on
+* OpenStack projects
 * Contributed to Opscode Chef repositories to enable Chef on PowerKVM distributions
 * Developed OpenStack compute drivers for PowerVM integration with IBM VIOS,